JumpLink/cms/public/sites/docs/Tutorial.md

   });
 });
 ```

+Now you should be able to call [http://tutorial:1327/helloworld](http://tutorial:1327/helloworld) and to see your `helloworld/index.jade` template file.

 ## Compare
 To compare your version with mine, please clone my repository and run `git checkout -f step-1`